Characters: 12 Angry Men

 - Know When to Fold 'Em: In the remake, he declares the he still thinks the defendant is guilty, but changes his vote anyway as he accepts that a conviction is never going to happen now.

-- Malcolm Xerox: In the 1997 version, where Mykelti Williamson plays him as part of a clever little spin on the character.
+- Malcolm Xerox: In the 1997 version, where Mykelti Williamson plays him.

 - Nice Hat: He sports a fez in the 1997 version.